 - Take time, don’t hurry.
 When you’re making a blog try to make it evergreen.

 Remember one thing, one super excellent post is much much much more effective than 100 average posts.
-Research well, create as best as you can.
+Research well, and create as best as you can.

 - Build confidence by taking authority in your niche.
 It will reflect through your content the way you communicate with your audience.
 Talk to them personally, not as a company.
 People trust people more than a company.

-- Add more Value, Give Solutions, Help people.
+- Add more Value, Give Solutions, and Help people.
 Make content that people genuinely need, so that they can really be thankful for your content, and learn a lot from your blog.
 Not doing this gives rise to a bad habit of amateur blogging.

 Treat Blog as Business